pedromopi/ldidentitlements/README.md

-# Example of Use
+# Usage

 ## Modify with ldid

-1. Place the `entitlements.xml` file in the following directory: `/var/mobile/Documents/`
+1. For exemple, you can the `entitlements.xml` file in the following directory: `/var/mobile/Documents/`

 2. To modify `ls` binary, run the following command: